Close-up of Raquel and Ange's hands clasped on their laps. Both have decorated nails and wear dark clothes.

 1

-Develop essential training in partnership with Indigenous organizations and deliver to the B.C. public service, public institutions and corporations that aims to build foundational understanding and competence about the history and rights of Indigenous Peoples, treaty process, rights and title, the UN Declaration, the B.C.
-Declaration Act, the dynamics of proper respectful relations, Indigenous-specific racism and meaningful reconciliation.
+Develop essential training in partnership with Indigenous organizations, and deliver to the B.C . public service, public institutions and corporations that aims to build foundational understanding and competence about the history and rights of Indigenous Peoples, treaty process, rights and title, the UN Declaration, the B.C.
+Declaration Act, the dynamics of proper respectful relations, Indigenous-specific racism, and meaningful reconciliation.

-BC Public Service Agency; Ministry of Finance – Crown Agencies and Board Resourcing Office
+Provincial Lead: Public Service Agency; Ministry of Finance – Crown Agencies and Board Resourcing Office

 3